Questions and answers on COVID-19: Various

 1. What is the risk of SARS-CoV-2 infection from animals or animal products imported from affected areas?

 There is no evidence that any of the animals or animal products authorised for entry into the EU pose a risk of SARS-CoV-2 infection to EU citizens.

 2. What is the risk of SARS-CoV-2 infection from contact with pets and other animals in the EU?

 Current research links SARS-CoV-2 to certain types of bats as the original source, but does not exclude other animals as intermediate links.
 Several types of coronaviruses can infect animals and be transmitted to other animals and humans.

 Other farm animals do not seem to be affected by SARS-CoV-2.

 As a general precaution, it is always wise to observe basic principles of hygiene, such as frequent handwashing when in contact with animals.

-All objects can potentially be contaminated with live SARS-CoV-2 virus through respiratory droplets from an infectious person, implying that people can be infected with SARS-CoV-2 through contact with surfaces.
+All objects can potentially be contaminated with live SARS-CoV-2 virus through virus-containing particles from an infectious person, implying that people can be infected with SARS-CoV-2 through contact with surfaces.